lpkpaco/bruteforce_python/README.md

 Bruteforce with Python

-that's it
+NOthing to read